To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Introduction

-Despite that ML model overcomes the limitations of human-in-the-loop approaches, its good performance highly relies on the huge amount of high quality data for model training~\cite{deng2019deep, bansal2017umdfaces}, which is hard to obtain in mobile networks as the data is resided on heterogeneous networked devices in a distributed manner.
-On the one hand, an on-device machine learning model trained locally with limited data and computational resource is unlikely to obtain desirable inference accuracy and generalization ability~\cite{zeng2021mercury}.
-On the other hand, directly transmitting data from distributed networked devices to a cloud server for centralized model training will bring prohibitively high communication cost and severe privacy concerns~\cite{li2020federated, li2021hermes}.
-Recently, federated learning (FL)~\cite{mcmahan2017communication} emerges as a distributed privacy-preserving machine learning learning paradigm to resolve the above concerns, which allows networked devices to upload local model updates instead of raw data and a central server to aggregate these local models into a global model, solving the on-device data limitation, communication bottlenecks and potential privacy leakage, simultaneously.
+Despite that ML model overcomes the limitations of human-in-the-loop approaches, its good performance highly relies on the huge amount of high quality data for model training~\cite{deng2019deep}, which is hard to obtain in mobile networks as the data is resided on heterogeneous devices in a distributed manner.
+On the one hand, an on-device ML model trained locally with limited data and computational resources is unlikely to achieve desirable inference accuracy and generalization ability~\cite{zeng2021mercury}.
+On the other hand, directly transmitting data from distributed networked devices to a cloud server for centralized learning (CL) will bring prohibitively high communication cost and severe privacy concerns~\cite{ li2021hermes, mireshghallah2021not}.
+Recently, federated learning (FL)~\cite{mcmahan2017communication} emerges as a distributed privacy-preserving ML paradigm to resolve the above concerns, which allows networked devices to upload local model updates instead of raw data and a central server to aggregate these local models into a global model.

-\textbf{New Problem.} For applying FL to mobile networks, we identify two unique and important properties of networked devices: \emph{limited on-device storage} and \emph{streaming networked data}, which have not been fully considered in the FL literature.
-(1) \emph{Limited on-device storage}: due to the hardware constraints, mobile devices have restricted storage volume for each mobile application and service, and can reserve only a small space to store data samples for ML model training without compromising the quality of other services.
-For example, most smart home routers have only $9$-$32MB$ storage to support various kinds of services~\cite{url_buffer}, such as buffering packets awaiting transmission and storing configuration information for routing protocols, and thus only tens of training data samples can be stored.
-(2) \emph{Streaming networked data}: data samples are generated/received by mobile devices in a streaming manner, and we need to make online decisions on whether to store each received data.
-Within this circumstance, the training data stored locally can be dynamic with time.
+\textbf{Motivation and New Problem.} For applying FL to mobile networks, we identify two unique properties of networked devices: \emph{limited on-device storage} and \emph{streaming networked data}, which have not been fully considered in FL literature.
+(1) \emph{Limited on-device storage}: due to the hardware constraints, mobile devices have restricted storage volume for each mobile application and service, and can reserve only a small space to store training data samples for ML without compromising the quality of other services.
+For example, most smart home routers have only $9$-$32$MB storage~\cite{url_buffer} and thus only tens of training data samples can be stored.
+(2) \emph{Streaming networked data}: data samples are continuously generated/received by mobile devices in a streaming manner, and we need to make online decisions on whether to store each generated data sample.